DanielMy777/TETRIS/README.md

 ## Description

-This is a console application, implemeted entirely in C++ and OOP - of the old school game of tetris.
+This is a console application, implemeted entirely in C++ (using OOP concepts) - of the old school game of tetris.

 You can play alone, or with a buddy.
 Guaranteed fun for everyone.